-- Enjoy comradery with many individuals, form enduring friendships within the diverse campus community, and esteem the sacred nature of marriage. - Evaluate one's interpersonal effectiveness, including the ability to work in groups while maintaining the ability to think for oneself, and strive to enlarge the scope of all personal abilities. - Understand one's role and responsibilities as a citizen in a secular society and as a member of a religious community; and then, beyond understanding, to respond with thought, with emotion, and with action to the needs of these wider communities. - Strengthen the ability to judge clearly, observe accurately, draw reasonable inferences, and perceive relationships, and to show the ability to discriminate among alternatives and design creative strategies to solve problems.

-Enjoy the cultural achievements of humanity and foster participation in creative and aesthetic activity.
+- Construct a thoughtfully conceived world view that recognizes the roles of Scripture, nature, and human discovery as sources of truth.
+Moreover, living from this perspective means consciously making Christian convictions explicit and applying them ethically, as well as articulating individual values from the viewpoint of one's chosen profession. - Understand the heritage and mission of Andrews University in furthering the cause of Christ within the context of Seventh-day Adventist faith and practice.
+Affirm in mind and practice the importance of the Christian way of life as revealed in Scripture.
+This implies compassionate behavior toward other individuals as well as respect for the dignity of all peoples, recognizing their creation in the image of God. - Enjoy comradery with many individuals, form enduring friendships within the diverse campus community, and esteem the sacred nature of marriage. - Evaluate one's interpersonal effectiveness, including the ability to work in groups while maintaining the ability to think for oneself, and strive to enlarge the scope of all personal abilities. - Understand one's role and responsibilities as a citizen in a secular society and as a member of a religious community; and then beyond understanding, to respond with thought with emotion, and with action to the needs of their wider communities. - Strengthen the ability to judge clearly, observe accurately, draw reasonable inferences, and perceive relationships, and to show the ability to discriminate among alternatives and design creative strategies to solve problems. - Enjoy the cultural achievements of humanity and foster participation in creative and aesthetic activity.